datacarpentry/sql-socialsci/_episodes/06-aggregation.md

 ## The `Distinct` keyword

-For the SAFI survey, it was know in advance all of the possible values that certain variables of columns could contain.
+For the SAFI survey, it was known in advance all of the possible values that certain variables of columns could contain.
 For example the 'A06_province', 'A07_district', 'A08_ward' and 'A09_village' variables could only ever contain a few specific values.